Temple Winter Festival

-“The Gesualdo Six and Guests are outstanding, shifting impeccably from Renaissance polyphony to twenty-first century music.”
+“The Gesualdo Six are outstanding, shifting impeccably from Renaissance polyphony to twenty-first century music.”

 Brighton Early Music Festival